Will Musk’s hands-off ideal for Twitter have broad appeal? - NewsBreak

 “Be it cars or social media, any company operating in Europe needs to comply with our rules – regardless of their shareholding,” tweeted Thierry Breton, the European Union commissioner in charge of the bloc’s internal market.
 “Mr. Musk knows this well.
 He is familiar with European rules on automotive, and will quickly adapt to the Digital Services Act.”

-Musk’s takeover is not yet a done deal and still awaits the approval of a majority of Twitter's stockholders.
-Twitter previously scheduled its annual shareholders meeting for May 25, but a regulatory filing Tuesday said the company will be convening a special meeting “as promptly as reasonably practicable."
+Musk’s takeover is not yet a done deal and still awaits stockholder approval.
+Twitter previously scheduled its annual shareholders meeting for May 25, but a vote on the takeover is not yet on the agenda.
+Typically, a majority of shareholders must approve an acquisition for it to be completed.

 Normally when companies go private, dissenting shareholders are forcibly cashed out.
 Some could challenge the stock price in court, contending that Musk should pay more, but that probably won’t hold up the sale, Elson said.